How to Create an Optimized Form

 1. Appropriate length: The length of your form depends on the offer you’re promoting and where your visitor is in the conversion funnel.
 Don’t create unnecessarily lengthy forms because those just turn visitors off.

-2. Organized: Arrange the form in a proper manner, labelling the fields and using ample white space.
+2. Organized: Arrange the form properly by labeling the fields and using ample white space.
 Visitors shouldn’t have to work to fill out the form.

 3. Non-invasive: The lead capture form shouldn’t expect visitors to fill out information that’s not necessary for the offer.
 If the form asks visitors to fill out supplementary information, they should be placed in optional form fields.

-4. Easy to Find: Make your form stand out on the page with the help of contrast, don’t tuck it away behind some other element.
+4. Easy to Find: Make your form stand out on the page with the help of contrast, don’t tuck it away.
 You can also create a form headline to make it stand out.

 Types of Landing Page Forms